powerline/powerline/docs/source/installation/linux.rst

       mv PowerlineSymbols.otf ~/.local/share/fonts/

 #.
-Update font cache for the path the font was moved to (root priveleges may be
+Update font cache for the path the font was moved to (root privileges may be
    needed to update cache for the system-wide paths)::

       fc-cache -vf ~/.local/share/fonts/